crawl/sequell/docs/learndb.md

     <Sequell> superior cow[1/1]: More cow than cow
     <user> ?? superior cow
     <Sequell> superior cow[1/1]: More cow than cow
+    <user> !learn add "superior cow" Considerably more
+    <Sequell> superior cow[2/2]: Considerably more

+Quoting a term does not imply that the term will be created verbatim: quoted terms will still have leading and trailing spaces removed and the term normalized.
+Quoting is merely a convenience for entering embedded spaces.

+    <user> !learn add " extra    spaces    lost " quoting doesn't mean exact
+    <Sequell> extra spaces lost[1/1]: quoting doesn't mean exact

+Quoting is *required* if you want the term to start and end with quotes:

+    <user> !learn add '"double quotes"' outer quotes required here
+    <Sequell> "double quotes"[1/1]: outer quotes required here

 If a term has existing entries, you may insert a new entry at a particular index by specifying the index: